kaoDev/kalleott.de/src/courses/project-webapp/server-side-react.md

 git repository containing the code of the page and on every push to master a new build is created and published.
-With [netlify cms](https://www.netlifycms.org/) there even exists a cms solution with an user friendly interface to write content.
+With [netlify cms](https://www.netlifycms.org/) there even exists a CMS solution with an user friendly interface to write content.

 ### Taks